Robert-M-Lucas/Scalable-Game-Servers/Architecture/Protocols/DatabaseServer - All.md

 All strings will be ASCII

-Name length 16 characters (16 bytes)
+Name length 8 - 16 characters (16 bytes) (not case sensitive)
-Password length 16 character (16 bytes)
+Password length 8 - 16 character (16 bytes)

 ## Name and password requirements